deepak1410/tic_tac_toe_game/README.md

 ## How to customise
 - To customise the default configurations, update ApplicationConstants accordingly.
-- Customisation is allowed for the selection of second player (human or computer) and Board dimention
+- Customisation is allowed for the selection of second player (human or computer) and Board dimension

 ## Class diagram